Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Source: ZoomInfo

 The practical difference: Lusha gives you reliable contacts for outbound prospecting.
 Scalelist gives you verified enrichment for lists you already have.
-ZoomInfo gives you coverage across contacts, companies, intent signals, technographics, and org charts in one platform, which matters when you're building territory plans, mapping buying committees, or running account-based plays.
+ZoomInfo gives you coverage across contacts, companies, intent signals, technographics, and org charts in one platform, which matters when you are building territory plans, mapping buying committees, or running account-based plays.

 Beyond contact data: Where intelligence separates the platforms